The Blue Angel (New York nightclub): Notable performers

 In 1960, Woody Allen made his debut at the Angel, introduced by comedian, actor, and writer, and teacher Shelley Berman, with French-American entertainer Jean-Paul Vignon on the same bill.
-In 1961, Dick Gregory made his New York debut at the club, also recording a live comedy set there, "Dick Gregory at the Blue Angel," for his album East & West.
+In 1961, Dick Gregory made his New York debut at the club, also recording a live comedy set there, "Dick Gregory at the Blue Angel", for his album East & West.
 In 1962, comedian Vaughn Meader played the club.
-In the early 1960s, individuals such as Barbra Streisand, Phyllis Diller, Carol Burnett, and comedian Bob Lewis appeared at the club, as did Elaine May, Mike Nichols, and the comedy act Tyson & Fricker, composed of Ian Tyson and Sylvia Fricker.
+In the early 1960s, individuals such as Barbra Streisand, Phyllis Diller, Carol Burnett, and comedian Bob Lewis appeared at the club, as did Elaine May, Mike Nichols, and the Canadian musical act Ian & Sylvia, composed of Ian Tyson and Sylvia Fricker.
 It was while performing at the Angel that Carol Burnett was discovered by talent scouts from The Jack Paar Show and The Ed Sullivan Show.
 Gale Garnett made her New York debut at the Angel in 1963.
 Comedian and actor Godfrey Cambridge and The Tonight Show Starring Johnny Carson alumna Kathy Woodruff appeared at the Angel.
 In the same time period, Peter, Paul, & Mary played the club.

 Closure

 The club filed for bankruptcy in April 1964.
-In an attempt to help save it, comedian Vaughn Meader, whose career started at the Angel, held a show there and only accepted union wages so the show revenue could go directly to keeping the club afloat; he even considered buying the club but came to the realization that he could not afford it.
-The club closed in 1964, partly because television was "making serious inroads on the talent pool available to nightclubs," hence affecting business at the Angel.
+In an attempt to help save it, comedian Vaughn Meader, whose career started at the Angel, held a show there and only accepted union wages so that the show revenue could go directly to keeping the club afloat; he even considered buying the club but came to the realization that he could not afford it.
+The club closed in 1964, partly because television was "making serious inroads on the talent pool available to nightclubs", hence affecting business at the Angel.
 The establishment was sold to hotel entrepreneur Ed Wynne, who at first planned on making it a restaurant but ultimately converted the space into a go-go club called The Phone Booth.